Back to Logging guides

 Prerequisites

 Before you begin, ensure you have access to a system with a non-root user account with sudo privileges.
-For certain parts of this guide that involve collecting logs from Docker containers, you'll need to have Docker and Docker Compose installed.
+You'll need to have Docker and Docker Compose installed.
 If you're unfamiliar with log shippers, you can gain insights into their advantages by checking out this article.

 With the prerequisites in order, create a root project directory named log-processing-stack.
 This directory will serve as the core container for your application and its configurations: